Arzoka/ECO/README.md

-# Bliss
+# ECO

+### Environment Conserving Operation

-## A corporation that strives to create a thriving environmentally friendly economy!
+# A corporation that strives to create a thriving environmentally friendly economy!

-Founded by Diya Jawalapersad, Melvin Lockx, Li Hong Chen 15/2/2023
+## Founded by Diya Jawalapersad, Melvin Lockx, Li Hong Chen 15/2/2023